441 Sutton Rd, Majura ACT 2609

 As part of TISC’s obligation to the learner, we will ensure that all training is compliant with the Standards for Registered Training Organisations (RTO) 2015 and is delivered to a high standard.

-Failure to appear on the day will not attract a refund.
-However, TISC at their sole discretion may offer to rebook the student on a later course upon the presentation of a medical certificate for the course days that were missed.
+Sutton Road Training Centre at their sole discretion may offer to rebook the student on a later course upon the presentation of a medical certificate.

 We at located at 441 Sutton Road, Majura ACT.
 Our training facilities are located on the left side of the road approximately 900m from the Sutton Rd/Pialligo Ave intersection.
 There is ample free parking for students onsite.